hmcts/chart-java/README.md

 ### Release Build

 Triggered when the repository is tagged (e.g. when a release is created).
 Also performs linting and testing, and will publish the chart to ACR on success.
+You can read more about this [release process and how to create draft releases for testing purposes in more depth](https://hmcts.github.io/ops-runbooks/Testing-Changes/drafting-a-release.html)